Spartan-Velanjeri/Resume-builder/README.md

 3. One divider line to divide the page into different elements.
 4. Add icons section to add links wrt Github, Medium, Linkedin, Instagram, Behance and more.
 Use existing react-icons for the same.

+## How to Run

+1. TO install the node modules, use npm install
+2. To run the react app, use npm start